 Get more work done in your web browser with enhanced version control features.
 Enhancements have been made to the navigation; viewing code, changesets, shelvesets, annotations, and history; and administering permissions.

 Create or reply to comments on changesets or commits using the web-based Version Control Explorer.
 This allows you to engage in conversations with your teammates on source code changes.
 Comments can be added to changesets and shelveset or Git commits.

 Undock () the Pending Changes, Changeset Details, and Shelveset Details pages from Team Explorer and open them in new windows.

 Find information about your code without leaving the editor when you use CodeLens in Visual Studio Ultimate.
 For example, you can find references, linked Team Foundation Server (TFS) items, and unit tests – all in the same context as your code.
-See Find info about your code from the editor with CodeLens
+See Find code info directly in the editor using CodeLens